jonesdevelopment/sonar-legacy/README.md

 ### Building

 * [Download latest Waterfall](https://papermc.io/downloads#Waterfall) and put the jar in the project folder
-* Add a gradle configuration with the arguments `shadowJar generateDictionry myProguardTask --stacktrace`
+* Add a gradle configuration with the arguments `clean shadowJar --stacktrace`
 * Run the configuration

 ### Features: